CRLTeam/ConCERTS-device/README.md

 ## ConCERTS: An IoT Device activity simulator for building an IoT Cybersecurity Research Range

-Developed by the Cybersecurity Research Lab at The Ted Rogers School of Business at Toronto Metropolitan University

 ## Description

 The repository holds the software required for simulating an IoT device.
 Each device has: